sikt-no/graphitron/README.md

 Note that joins only apply to the field they are set on.
 Graphitron either sets separate aliases or uses implicit joins to manage several simultaneous joins from one table to another.
 If a field points to a type, all fields within this referred type will have access to the join operation.

-### Query field mapping
-By default, Graphitron assumes each field not annotated with the _notGenerated_ or _splitQuery_ directives to have a name equal to the column it corresponds to in the jOOQ table.
-The **column**-directive overrides this behaviour.
-Specifying the _name_-parameter allows for using fields names that are not connected to the names of jOOQ fields.

 ### Query conditions
 To either apply additional conditions or override some of the conditions added by default, use the **condition** directive.